JJWRoeloffs/autobi_py/python/README.md

 What individual features are valid is not documented anywhere for AuToBI.
 The default feature sets, however, are simply the names of the [Java classes that inherit from FeatureSet](https://github.com/JJWRoeloffs/autobi_py/tree/master/autobi/src/main/java/edu/cuny/qc/speech/AuToBI/featureset) in the original AuToBI, which the adapter gets out with java reflections and runs to get the features they generate out.

 #### Extracting a FeatureSet
 To actually extract any features from input data, the API gets a little messier.
-The input expects a `.wav` file and a praat `.TextGrid` file, both *from disk*, which is to say that the functions take file paths as arguments.
-AuToBI should also accept different input formats, but those are not tested.
+The input expects a `.wav` file and a praat `.TextGrid` file, both *from disk*, meaning the functions take file paths as arguments.
+AuToBI should also accept different input formats, but I have not tested those.

-The necscity of the `.wav` file is probably expected.
+The necessity of the `.wav` file is probably expected.
 However, the `.TextGrid` file might be surprising.
 The reason this is needed is because ToBI is a transcription format that is defined as something to add *on top of* a normal, textual, transcription, and AuToBI only adds this layer.
 To get a base transcription in TextGrid format from raw audio, you can, for example, check out another project I wrote for my BA thesis: [transcribe_allign_textgrid](https://github.com/JJWRoeloffs/transcribe_allign_textgrid).

 The format AuToBI expects the TextGrids to be in is a grid with a single interval tier, called "words", that contains the force-alligned transcription.
 It cannot deal with empty intervals, but those can be replaced with dashes instead.